Skip to main content

 Thread Insights panel

-The Thread Insights panel lets you identify which message or query to investigate further and understand how to fix it.
+The Thread Insights panel lets you identify which message or query to investigate and understand how to fix it.

 TabWhat it shows

-TimelineTotal duration, LLM vs. execution time split, and a turn-by-turn breakdown — each turn shows LLM time, tool calls, queries, and total time
+TimelineTotal duration, LLM vs. execution time split, and a turn-by-turn breakdown

 OverviewHigh-level stats: total duration, turns, steps, LLM time, and execution time